 According to her, banks have the right to block clients' accounts if they suspect fraud, money laundering, or violation of tax laws.

-To unblock an account, you need to contact the bank, as all such operations can be carried out only with a personal visit.
+To unblock an account, you need to contact the bank, since all such operations can be carried out only with a personal visit.
 There are various mechanisms for appealing blockages, but they also require a personal visit to the financial institution.

 Analysis of reviews shows that the risk of blocking transfers exists in any bank, regardless of its size.
 The main reasons for blockages are related to compliance with laws on countering the legalization of proceeds from crime and the financing of terrorism, as well as with the requirements for the national payment system.